davidcarboni/letsencrypt/README.md

 What we're doing here:
  * Run the container interactively and delete it when it exits
- * Map port 80 on the host to port 80 on the container, so that the container can respond to the challenge from Letsencrypt
+ * Map ports 80 and 443 on the host VM to ports 80 and 443 on the container, so that the container can respond to the challenge from Letsencrypt
- * Map your local letsencrypt directory to /etc/letsencrypt in the container - this ensures you keep the output files when the container exits and deletes
+ * Map your local letsencrypt directory to /etc/letsencrypt in the container - this ensures you have the output files (including the key and certificate) when the container exits and deletes
  * Pass in configuration options (you can skip these and manually respond to prompts)
  * Each -d value is a domain name to be added to the certificate.